 Hypothesis #6.
-Overlaying several maps can help us understand a map pattern better.
+Putting several maps together can help us understand a map pattern better.

 To test this hypothesis, we can overlay several of the maps that we have used so far.
 When we do that, we see that few people live in areas that are cold, dry, or steep.
-In other words, several conditions can explain the pattern of population better than any one condition.
+In other words, a combination of conditions can explain the pattern of population better than any one condition.